Isaiah-Hamilton/contributors/README.md

 # Contributors

-Contributors is designed to generate an image of contributors for your repository.
-This image can be added to your repository's README to showcase the individuals who have contributed to your project.
+This tool  generates an image to showcase the open source contributors in a repository.
+This image can be added to your repository's README to showcase the individuals who have contributed.

 ## How To Use

-To use this tool, add a link to [`contributors.deno.dev/<user>/<repo>`](https://contributors.deno.dev/<user>/<repo>) in your readme.
+To use this tool, add [`contributors.deno.dev/<user>/<repo>`](https://contributors.deno.dev/<user>/<repo>) to your readme.
 Make sure to replace `<user>` and `<repo>` with your own username and repository name.
 See examples below.

 ```md
 [![](https://contributors.deno.dev/<user>/<repo>)](https://github.com/<user>/<repo>/graphs/contributors)